 Mon-Fri: 10am - 8pm | Sat,Sun: 10am - 7pm

 This traditional shop sells iced vegan desserts.
-Different flavors have slightly different texture, for example, the peanut flavor is like crumbly shaved ice while taro flavor is more creamy and starchy.
-Most of the flavors are TW$50, and you can pick 1-2 flavors in the bowl (except the specialty/signature flavors which you can only pick one).
+Different flavours have slightly different texture, for example, the peanut flavour is like crumbly shaved ice while taro flavour is more creamy and starchy.
+Most of the flavours are TW$50, and you can pick 1-2 flavours in the bowl (except the specialty/signature flavours which you can only pick one).

 Ask for the English menu if you need one.

 The decor is simple and old school with folding tables and fans.

 After you finish your dessert, head outside to the right where you can find a sink to wash the bowl and the spoon.
 Then put them in the corresponding places for recycling.

 No. 9, Alley 33, Lane 216, Section 4, Zhongxiao East Road, Da’an District, Taipei City, Taiwan 106

 This vegan shop specializes in soy milk desserts.
 You can find soy milk soft serve (the cone is vegan as well), tofu pudding and drinks in this shop.
 The soy ice cream is creamy and has rich soy flavour.
 There are multiple outlets in Taipei.

 Hidden in an alleyway near Taipei Station, this small shop sells vegetarian Japanese fried noodles.
 The sauce used for the noodles is vegan.

 Out of the 3 main choices, the bread one that can’t be veganised.
 The 2nd one is vegan if you ask for no mayo.
 And the 3rd kimchi one is vegan.
 I chose the medium sized 2nd one with no mayo.
 For TW$50, this fried noodles is cheap and very delicious.